Award-Winning Director & Explorer

-- Director of the two top-grossing films of all time, "Titantic" and "Avatar"
+- James Cameron is the Director of the two top-grossing films of all time, "Titanic" and "Avatar"

 - Winner of five Academy Awards and four Golden Globes